MEXT Scholarship(Teacher Training Students)

 Practical training, Fieldwork, and Exchanges:

-Extra-curricular activities and cultural programs with Japanese students will be organized by university such as school visits, exchange programs, and tours to historical places in Hiroshima.
+Extra-curricular activities and cultural programs with Japanese students will be organized by university such as school visits, exchange programs, tours to historical places in Hiroshima.

 Follow-up for Graduates

-Hiroshima University has 23 overseas bases in 15 countries and regions.
-And, Overseas Alumni Association have been organized in 9 countries and regions for networking those who have graduated or completed their studies including teacher training students.
-We will soon make a new platform for the collaboration of overseas bases, alumni association, companies, and related organizations. as the first model, the Hiroshima University Alumni Association Indonesia Chapter was established in 2022.
+Hiroshima University has 23 overseas bases in 14 countries and regions And, Overseas Alumni Associations have been organized in 10 countries and regions for networking those who have graduated or completed their studies including teacher training students We will soon make a new platform for the collaboration of overseas bases, alumni associations, companies, and related organizations As the first model, the Hiroshima University Alumni Association Indonesia Chapter

 Even after completing their studies, teacher training students keep in touch with their main supervisors and actively devote themselves with high expertise to the educational development in their home countries.

-※Overseas Alumni Associations: China(Beijing, Shanghai, Dalian), Taiwan, South Korea, Indonesia(Jakarta, Bandung, Surabaya, Makassar), Vietnam, Myanmar, Cambodia, Malaysia, Brazil
+China (Shanghai, Dalian), Taiwan, South Korea, Indonesia (Bandung, Surabaya, Makassar), Vietnam, Myanmar, Cambodia, Malaysia, Nepal, Brazil

 Accommodations

-During the half-year of Japanese language education period, the International House (University Dorm for International Students) is available.
-During the specialized training period, there are options of off-campus housing, such as apartments managed by Hiroshima University Coop, public housings, and private apartments.
-Applications for accommodation will be accepted by online form or e-mail before arriving in Japan (around July).
+Students) is available During the specialized training period, there are some options of off campus housing, such as apartments managed by Hiroshima University Coop, public housings, and private apartments Applications for the accommodation will be accepted by online form or e mail before arriving in Japan (around July).

 On Campus Housing for International Students during the Japanese language education period

-※There is no fee to pay in advance.
-After movin in, open an accont at Japan Post Bank and pay the rent fees and utilities by bank transfer.
+*There is no fee to pay in advance After moving in, open an account at Japan Post Bank and

 Off-campus Housing by Hiroshia University Coop